Boyos999/Boyos-Tes3mp-Scripts/Random Weapons/README.md

 math.randomseed(os.time())
 ```

-NOTE: Random enchantments script currently only supports on strike enchantments (type 1), I'll work on random armor w/enchants at some point
+NOTE: Random enchantments script currently only supports on strike enchantments (type 1), and constant effect enchantments (type 3), in both randomArmor.lua and randomWeapons.lua there is a block of code with the comment "enchants," the code here determines the chance and number of enchants given to an item.